alcuadrado/simple-lockfile/README.md

 ## Usage

-This module exports a single function, `withLockfile`, that takes a path to a lockfile and a function that should be run if and only if the lockfile is acquired.
+The package exports a single function, `withLockfile`, which requires a path to a lockfile and a callback function.
+This callback is invoked only if the lockfile is successfully acquired.

-The function you pass to `withLockfile` shouldn't throw.
-If it does and `withLockfile` can't delete the lockfile, your exception won't be accessible.
+The callback function provided to `withLockfile` must be designed not to throw exceptions.
+If it does and `withLockfile` fails to delete the lockfile, you won't be able to retrieve your exception.

-Here's an example of how to use it correctly:
+Below is a sample usage of `simple-lockfile`:

 ```typescript
 import process from "process";